MolEpicUU/sleepapnea_gut/README.md

 * input/pheno_sleep_mgs.rds : test data set containing 600 observations and 50 metagenomics species
 * input/MGS_HG3A.GMMs2MGS.R : test list of pathways/modules for the pathway enrichment analysis (6_enrichment_GMM/enrich_GMM.R)

+##### Installation guide and Demo

+* To run the entire code, one needs the softwares R (https://www.r-project.org/) and Stata (https://www.stata.com/).
+The following packages should be installed in R: ape, data.table, fgsea, Hmisc, parallel, ppcor, sjmisc (version 2.8.7), tidyverse, vegan.
+No add-ons to Stata are needed.

+* Download all folders into one master folder.
+This master folder should be set as the working directory for both R and Stata.

+* In R:
+** Run script 00_data.preparation/datapreparation.R.
+output: